Tikrit: Iraq War of 2003 and aftermath

-In the opening weeks of the 2003 US-led invasion, many observers speculated that Saddam would return to Tikrit as his "last stronghold".
-The city was subjected to intense aerial bombardment meant to throw Saddam's elite Republican Guard troops out of the city.
-On April 13, 2003, several thousand U.S. Marines and other coalition members aboard 300 armored vehicles converged on the town, meeting little or no resistance.
+In the opening weeks of the 2003 US-led invasion, many observers speculated that Hussein would return to Tikrit as his "last stronghold".
+The city was subjected to intense aerial bombardment meant to throw Hussein's elite Republican Guard troops out of the city.
+On 13 April 2003, several thousand U.S. Marines and other coalition members aboard 300 armored vehicles converged on the town, meeting little or no resistance.
 With the fall of Tikrit, U.S. Army Major General Stanley McChrystal said, "I would anticipate that the major combat operations are over."

-However, during the subsequent occupation, Tikrit became the scene of a number of resistance attacks against Coalition forces.
-It is commonly regarded as being the northern angle of the "Sunni Triangle" within which the resistance was at its most intense.
-In June 2003, Abid Hamid Mahmud, Saddam Hussein's Presidential Secretary and the Ace of Diamonds on the most wanted 'Deck of Cards,' was captured in a joint raid by U.S. Special Operations Forces and the 1st Battalion, 22nd Infantry Regiment of 1st Brigade, 4th Infantry Division.

-After the fall of Baghdad, Saddam Hussein was in and around Tikrit.
+After the fall of Baghdad, Hussein was in and around Tikrit.
 He was hidden by relatives and supporters for about six months.
-During his final period in hiding, he lived in a small hole just outside the town of ad-Dawr, 15 kilometres (9 mi) south of Tikrit on the eastern bank of the Tigris, a few kilometers southeast of his hometown of Al-Awja (although the story of having been found in a hole specifically has come into question as being a piece of war-time propaganda).
-The missions which resulted in the capture of Saddam Hussein were assigned to the 1st Brigade Combat Teams of the 4th Infantry Division, commanded by Colonel James Hickey of the 4th Infantry Division.
-The U.S. Army finally captured Saddam Hussein on December 13, 2003 during Operation Red Dawn.
+During his final period in hiding, he lived in a small hole just outside the town of ad-Dawr, 15 kilometres (9 mi) south of Tikrit on the eastern bank of the Tigris, a few kilometers southeast of Al-Awja (although the story of having been found in a hole specifically has come into question as being a piece of war-time propaganda).

-During the 2003 invasion of Iraq, AFN Iraq ("Freedom Radio") broadcast news and entertainment within Tikrit, among other locations.